 10. Your Brand Identity has Changed

 Nothing affects a company more than time itself, and after years of trial and error, your brand may take on a new identity that’s not represented by your current web design.
 Anytime a shift happens in your overall business model, it’s important to share that transformation with users.
-Whether it’s new packaging or a new feature, get the message out there as soon as possible.
+Whether it’s new packaging design or a new feature, get the message out there as soon as possible.

 You don’t want your website to cause confusion about what your primary goals are, especially if you’re adapting to new models and new demands.
 By aligning the ways your brand identity has evolved, you can express those changes with a brand designer and launch a fresh web design that showcases your main drivers.
 In the end, you’ll maintain existing clientele with engaging innovations and convert new visitors to dedicated customers.